Xunnamius/buselfs-experiments/README.md

 Call `make` in order to compile the `*.c` experiments.
 You can then call them individually by name in `bin/`.
 You can clear out `bin/` with `make clean`.

-The testrunner-X.py scripts attempt to fully automate the latest StrongBox experiments from initialization through setup, execution, and tear down.
+The `testrunner-X.py` scripts attempt to fully automate the latest StrongBox experiments from initialization through setup, execution, and tear down.

 The `../initrunner.py` script just lays the groundwork for eventual environment initialization/test running by the other experiments.
-You can call this manually to test your setup and verify your [vars.mk](config/vars.mk-dist) is being interpreted properly, but it is not mandatory and will be called automatically by the testrunner-X scripts (it's idempotent).
+You can call this manually to test your setup and verify your [vars.mk](config/vars.mk-dist) is being interpreted properly, but it is not mandatory and will be called automatically by the `testrunner-X.py` scripts (it's idempotent).

 ### `results/`